 A small quantity of water will remain in the bilge and should be removed manually.
-To remove any residual water, perform the following procedure.
+To remove any residual water, beach the watercraft and perform the following procedure.

 If starting the engine after it has capsized, do not operate the engine at full open throttle when water is being discharged from the electric bilge pilot outlet at the stern.
 Excessive water in the bilge can splash into the engine which could cause damage.